Nordic and Scandinavian diaspora in the United Kingdom

 Nordic and Scandinavian diaspora in the United Kingdom refers to people from the Nordic countries who settled in the United Kingdom, their descendants, history and culture.
 There has been exchange of populations between Scandinavia and Great Britain at different periods over the past 1,400 years.
 Over the last couple of centuries, there has been regular migration from Scandinavia to Great Britain, from families looking to settle, businesspeople, academics to migrant workers, particularly those in the oil industry.

 Scandinavian ancestry of British peoples

+Prior to the Viking Age, the Jutes were an early Germanic tribe who settled in present-day southern England in the 5th century, and may have been of Scandinavian origin.
+As many as 20,000-35,000 Scandinavian migrants may have settled in England during the Viking Age in the 8th-11th centuries.
 A study into the Scandinavian ancestry of British peoples found that there is evidence of particular concentrations in the Isle of Man, Shetland and Orkney; and to a lesser degree, in the Western Isles of Scotland and in the Wirral, West Lancashire, Cumbria and Yorkshire in England.

+The Normans established a ruling class in medieval England, following the Norman conquest of 1066, with most kings of England from the 11th to 13th century also being Dukes of Normandy.
+Normans were, in part, the French-speaking descendants of Scandinavian settlers in northern France after the establishment of the Duchy of Normandy in 910 AD.

+Several British surnames are indicative of Scandinavian roots.
+Some, including Cobain, Gamble, Hemming, Ransom, Thorburn and Tordoff are derived from Scandinavian given names.
+Others, such as Bond, are derived from Scandinavian legal terms, while Dench and Norman originate as ethonyms for Scandinavians.

 Contemporary migration

 The 2001 UK Census recorded 22,525 people born in Sweden, 18,695 in Denmark, 13,798 in Norway, 11,322 in Finland and 1,552 in Iceland.

 In more recent estimates by the Office for National Statistics, Sweden was the only Scandinavian country to feature in the top 60 foreign countries of birth of UK residents in 2013, with an estimated 27,000 people.